fanweng/Udacity-Sensor-Fusion-Nanodegree/Radar/project/README.md

 ### 3. FFT operation

 By implementing the 2D FFT on the beat signal, we can extract both **Range** and **Doppler** information.

+First FFT would be implemented on the mixed/beat signal, outputting a peak at the range of the vehicle.
+The second FFT will generate a range doppler map.

+### 4. 2D CFAR

+Use 2D CFAR to threshold the cells in the range doppler map generated in the last step.